gabrielrealm08/gabrielrealm08/README.md

-- 👋 Hi, I’m @gabrielrealm08
+- Hi, I’m Gabriel 👽
-- 👀 I’m interested in computers, games, techs and gadget!!
+- 👀 I’m interested in computers, games, techs and gadgets!!
 - 🌱 I’m currently learning Artificial Intelligence..
-- 💞️ I’m looking to collaborate on developing a game
+- 💞️ I’m looking to collaborate on developing a web app, mobile apps and also games
 - 📫 How to reach me https://www.linkedin.com/in/gabriel-oyibo-913632231/...
+- 🛠️ Languages and Tools :
+Git JavaScript  HTML  CSS Python

 <!---
 gabrielrealm08/gabrielrealm08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.